lambdaclass/concrete/ROADMAP.md

 ### Task R-0180

-**Objective:** Add `concrete explain <function>`: capabilities, proof status, assumptions, obligations, trusted callees, evidence level, and why each status is what it is.
+**Objective:** Add `concrete explain <function>`: capabilities, proof status, assumptions, obligations, trusted callees, direct and transitively reachable runtime-trap kinds, evidence dimensions, and why each status is what it is.
+Trap explanations reuse R-0178’s site/edge facts and show the path or completeness boundary rather than deriving reachability again.

 ### Task R-0181